emonroy7/Forecasting-Stock-Market-Trends/README.md

 | **Portfolio Analysis** | Random Forest Regressor | What return/risk trade-off does each holding offer? |

 Data is sourced live through the **yfinance** API for five large-cap tech names — **AAPL, MSFT, AMD, INTC, NVDA** — so every analysis runs on real, up-to-date market history.

-### A Few Next Steps

-- Add explainable-AI outputs (e.g., feature importance, SHAP) so each prediction comes with a reason.
-- Blend in alternative data (news sentiment, macro indicators) to enrich the feature set.
-- Backtest the trading signals against a buy-and-hold baseline before any real-world use.

 ### The Number Impact